Navy Environmental and Preventive Medicine Unit Two Celebrates 75 Years of Excellence

-The Navy Environmental and Preventive Medicine Unit Two (NEPMU Two) celebrated its 75th anniversary, March 30, 2024, on Naval Station Norfolk, Virginia.
-Established on March 10th, 1949, the Fleet Epidemic Disease Control Units (FEDCUs), now known as the Navy Environmental and Preventive Medicine Units (NEPMUs), were born out of a necessity to address health concerns faced by Navy and Marine Corps personnel, particularly in the realms of environmental health and preventive medicine.
-(Navy photo by Lt.
-Luke Prescott)
+The Navy Environmental and Preventive Medicine Unit Two (NEPMU Two) celebrates its 75th anniversary, March 30, 2024, on Naval Station Norfolk, Virginia.
+Established on March 10, 1949, the Fleet Epidemic Disease Control Units (FEDCUs), now known as the Navy Environmental and Preventive Medicine Units (NEPMUs), were born out of a necessity to address health concerns faced by Navy and Marine Corps personnel, particularly in the realms of environmental health and preventive medicine.

+During the event, retired Cmdr.
+Leyton Turner, an industrial hygiene officer, previously with the Military Sealift Command, participated as a guest speaker for the event.
+Mr. Turner began by reflecting on the origins of the FEDCUs, as well as the industrial hygiene laboratories that were eventually consolidated into today’s Comprehensive Industrial Hygiene Laboratories (CIHLs) embedded in NEPMU Two and NEPMU Five.

+Mr. Turner highlighted the legacy defined by innovation, excellence, and resilience, and summed-up the history by adding, “we continued to strive for better quality and better service year after year, and that’s the bottom line.”

 |Date Taken: